Dionisio1013/Yelp-KPI-Metric/README.md

 ## 2) EDA

 **Key Features:**
-The main feature that we are mainly looking into is Text, which consists of an entire passage of the customer's review and its relationship with our featured engineered variable: Sentiment
+The main feature that we are looking into is Text, which consists of an entire passage of the customer's review and its relationship with our featured engineered variable: Sentiment

 - Text
 - Customer_rating